shthompson/AKQ_genetic_algorithm/README.md

 # AKQ_genetic_algorithm
 Uses genetic algorithm techniques to find optimal play for the AKQ game.

-Version 0 used 6-bit alleles.
-The first 3 bit determines play when first to act.
-The second 3 bits determine play when second to act.
+Version 0 uses 6-bit alleles.
+The first 3 bits determine play when playing as Player 1.
+The second 3 bits determine play when playing as Player 2.

 The AKQ game is played as follows:
 A deck of 3 cards (Ace, King, Queen, no suits) is in play.
 Each player posts an equal ante, and then is dealt a single card from the 3-card deck.